OWASP/www-project-blockchain-appsec-standard/index.md

 type: documentation
 pitch: We focus on security of in blockchain and web3 and share our knowledge on attack vectors and defense mechanisms.
 We strongly encourage your contribution to these topics and content.
 ---
+## What is the OWASP Blockchain AppSec Standard?

+The OWASP Blockchain AppSec Standard is a centralized knowledge base that provides an understanding of what good blockchain security looks like, while also equipping security professionals with timely, reliable insights and resources to stay informed.
+The intended audience for this includes the following stakeholder groups.
+Blockchain architects and developers designing and building blockchain applications Security professionals with basic to intermediate networking and cryptography knowledge who are looking to secure blockchain applications

+### Audience

+The intended audience for this includes the following stakeholder groups.
+* Blockchain architects and developers designing and building blockchain applications
-**Audience** \- security or tech professionals with basic to intermediate networking and cryptography knowledge
+* Security professionals with basic to intermediate networking and cryptography knowledge who are looking to secure blockchain applications

 **Out of scope for this exercise:** Smart contracts which are sufficiently covered by the [Smart Contract Security Verification Standard](https://owasp.org/www-project-smart-contract-security-verification-standard) project.
 We explain a little bit about it for completeness.